kellyselden/ember-macro-helpers/README.md

 import computed from 'ember-macro-helpers/computed';

 export default createClassComputed(
-  // the first param is the key map
+  // the first param is the observer list
-  // you give an internal name to the keys coming in from your macro
+  // it refers to incoming keys
-  // the bool is whether a value change should recreate the macro {
+  // the bool is whether a value change should recreate the macro [
+    // the array key
-    array: false,
+    false,

-    key: true,
+    // the array property is dynamic, and is responsible for the macro being rewritten true,

+    //
-    value: false
+    false
-  },
+  ],
   // the second param is the callback function where you create your computed property
   // it is passed in the values of the properties you marked true above key => {